dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 An implementation must always collect basic Q/R information.
 It may be configured to collect details on Question, Answer, Authority and Additional sections of the Query, the Response or both.
 Note that only the second and subsequent Questions of any Question section are collected (the details of the first are in the basic information), and that OPT Records are not collected in the Additional section.

 The query-size and response-size fields hold the DNS message size.
-For UDP this is the size of the UDP payload that contained the DNS message and will therefore include any trailing bytes if present.
+For UDP this is the size of the UDP payload that contained the DNS message.
+For TCP it is the size of the DNS message as specified in the two-byte message length header.
 Trailing bytes with queries are routinely observed in traffic to authoritative servers and this value allows a calculation of how many trailing bytes were present.
-For TCP it is the size of the DNS message as specified in the two-byte message length header.

 The Extended information is a CBOR map as follows.
 Each item in the map is present only if collection of the relevant details is configured.
 Each item in the map has an unsigned value and an unsigned integer key.